 - Increase in abdominal fat mass

 The reality of low testosterone does not just affect muscle size, it affects ones interpersonal and psychological well-being.
-Many of our patients at Natural Bio Health have seen their primary care doctor describing the list of symptoms above and are offered antidepressants and other medications to treat only the symptoms, but the root cause is left untreated.
+Many of our patients at Natural Bio Health have seen their primary care provider describing the list of symptoms above and are offered antidepressants and other medications to treat only the symptoms, but the root cause is left untreated.
 Unfortunately, the lack of knowledge on how to adequately treat low testosterone contributes to this form medicine, not bad intentions.
 Practitioners are also afraid to prescribe testosterone due to the belief that it causes prostate cancer, heart attacks, and strokes in men.
 However, research has shown that men being treated with testosterone therapy are at a lower risk of prostate cancer.
 Research has also shown that men taking testosterone reduced their risk of heart attack and stroke.

 Replacing testosterone in men is critical for optimal health.
 Identifying the causes which contribute to the lower levels of testosterone is also important.
 At Natural Bio Health, treatment for low testosterone is offered while we also encourage healthy lifestyles, including diet changes, exercise, and correcting underlying disease states.